-Its slow moving speed and fire rate makes it susceptible to groups of fast moving units like PeeWees, but once it shoots it deals massive AoE damage, which can eliminate virtually all bots (except Warriors) in a single blow.
-Combine with Samsons (rocket trucks) and repairing units to achieve devastating effect on enemy defenses.
+Its slow moving speed and fire rate makes it susceptible to groups of fast moving units like Pawns, but once it shoots it deals damage in a massive radius, which can eliminate virtually all bots (except Centurions) in a single blow.
+Combine with Whistlers (missile trucks) and repairing units to achieve devastating effect on enemy defenses.

 It is also a perfect unit for destroying Commanders, as only 5 shots is enough to deal lethal damage.

 Umbra is a mobile radar-jamming device that can hide your units away form enemy’s field of view.
 In combination with cloakable units like Gremlins, or a Commander it makes them totally undetectable (if your enemy haven’t built the intrusion countermeasure system).

 Prophet is a mobile radar vehicle.
 Always have at least one in your artillery/assault combos.
 It doesn’t have any weapon of its own and has rather low HP, hence always keep it a bit behind your other forces.